datagovs/datagovs-mds/README.md

-## ⚠ Not Actively Maintained
+## Maintained by DataGovs
-> **This repository is not actively maintained by the OMF and has been archived.
-It may be reactivated when there is more interest in maintaining it from the MDS community.**
+> **This repository is made active DataGovs for the MDS community through [Download App](https://apps.apple.com/us/app/datagovsmonitor/id1631878976) and contact team at Team@DataGovs.com to get your public feed live.

 # Mobility Data Specification